There's a lesson here, and I'm not going to be the one to figure it out.

 I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I’ve been involved in many NLP and IR events (COLING, ECONLP, ECNLP, EMNLP, SIRIP).
 My work has been presented in venues such as NAACL, WWW, RecSys and Nature journals: our paper on cognitively-inspired query embeddings won the Best Paper Award at NAACL 21.

-As a true SFI alumnus, I am an old-fashioned generalist, and I gave small contributions as papers, projects or reviews to a bunch of topics outside “traditional A.I.”: computational social sciences, agent-based models, urban studies, philosophy of mind.
+As a true SFI alumnus, I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend more time with old friends: computational social sciences, networks, philosophy of mind, political science.

-Last update: August 2022.
+Last update: February 2023.

 Aside from research and tutorials, our datasets have been successfully used by dozens of master students to defend their thesis at Tillburg University and Politecnico in Milan.